Yao (actor)

-Thomas Pang (born 1990 or 1991), known by the stage name Yao, is a Malaysian actor based in the United States.
+Thomas Pang (born 1989 or 1990), known by the stage name Yao, is a Malaysian-Filipino actor based in the United States.
 He is known for playing Bo Chow in Ryan Coogler's film Sinners (2025).

 Early life and education

-Yao was born Thomas Pang in Malaysia to a Filipino mother and Malaysian Chinese father.
+Yao was born Thomas Pang in Australia to a Filipino mother and Malaysian Chinese father.
 His stage name, Yao, "is derived from his Chinese name" and is used to pay homage to his great-grandfather.

+Yao holds Malaysian citizenship, though he has constantly moved between countries since childhood.
+He relocated to the Philippines when he was two, subsequently moving between Malaysia and Singapore before settling briefly in London at five, and later in the United States at nine, where he attended high school.
+He returned to Malaysia at 19 and spent three years in Kuala Lumpur.

 He is a graduate of the Lasalle College of the Arts at University of the Arts Singapore in Singapore, and holds a Master of Fine Arts degree in acting from the David Geffen School of Drama at Yale University in 2023.

 Career

-Yao has been active in Singaporean theatre and television, winning a Straits Times Life Theatre Award for Best Actor for his performance in Hand to God at the Singapore Repertory Theatre.
+Yao was active in Singaporean theatre and television, winning a Straits Times Life Theatre Award for Best Actor for his performance in Hand to God at the Singapore Repertory Theatre.
 He starred on the Singaporean television series Scrum Tigers and The Last Bout.

 Yao has appeared in Singaporean movies like Tiong Bahru Social Club and #LookAtMe.
 For his doubling role in the latter, he was awarded Best Performance by the 2022 New York Asian Film Festival.

 In 2025, Yao made his Hollywood debut in Ryan Coogler's Sinners as Bo Chow, a Chinese American grocery store owner and husband of Grace Chow, acted by Li Jun Li.
-Yao had auditioned, via tape, while living in Labrador Park, Singapore; after landing the role, he and Li researched more about the Chinese American community in the Southern United States.
+Yao had auditioned, via tape, while living in Labrador Park, Singapore; after landing the role, he and Li researched more about Chinese Americans in the Mississippi Delta.
 For the film's juke joint dance sequence wherein various cultural personages are represented, Yao was asked by the film crew to propose the Asian diaspora's iconic figures, after which he suggested that Sun Wukong make an appearance.

 Personal life

-Yao is based in Brooklyn, New York City.
+Yao is now based in Brooklyn, New York City.